-The DC bus capacitors are the main energy storage for a DRSSTC inverter, it is important to have the energy needed for high BPS operation of the DRSSTC and the RMS current capability so we do not damage the capacitors.
+The DC bus capacitors are the main energy storage for a DRSSTC inverter.
+It is important to have the energy needed for high BPS operation of the DRSSTC.
+Likewise a high enough RMS current capability so we do not damage the capacitors.

 A typical 5000 μF / 450 V aluminium electrolytic capacitor will only have a RMS current rating of about 28 A. Therefore it will often be necessary to parallel more capacitors in order to obtain the RMS current capability needed.
 For aluminium electrolytic capacitors to have higher current rating they must be bigger and thus capacitance and current rating goes up hand in hand.

 A large DC link capacitor will have higher voltage and RMS current ratings than electrolytic capacitors.
-They are designed to avoid series connection and their much lower ESR prolongs life time and results in lower heat dissipation.
-The low ESR makes them able to supply high peak currents faster and they can even make snubber capacitors unnecessary if the busbar design is good.
+They are designed to avoid series connection.
+Their much lower ESR prolongs life time and results in lower heat dissipation.
+The low ESR makes them able to supply high peak currents faster.
+They can even make snubber capacitors unnecessary if the busbar design is good.

 Voltage sharing between capacitors in series